moonstream-to/awesome-web3-games/README.md

 ## MMORPG
   - [Gran Saga: Unlimited](https://gsu.metapixel.io/) - you're helping the system AI called Lilith find bugs and errors.
 Complete quests, dungeons, acquire items, form parties with other players, engage in PvP combat.
 Runs on the Aptos blockchain. `PC/Mac` `alpha`
+  - [Phantasma](https://www.phantasma.online/) - an expansive open-world MMO with action, adventure, fishing, and woodcutting.
+You play as a ghost in the Etherworld, battle monsters, connect with friends, and master mystical skills.
+Game's NFTs are multichain: BNBChain, Polygon, Ethereum, Avalanche, Harmony One, Fantom, and Cronos. `PC/Mac` `playable early access`
 - [Stella Fantasy](https://www.stellafantasy.io/) - for fans of Genshin Impact, this is an anime style action RPG with PvP and PvE.
 Explore, gather, craft, team up with other players, battle.
 Runs on Binance Smart Chain. `PC` `playable`
 - [Star Atlas](https://staratlas.com/) - a grand strategy space exploration game with combat and politics.
 A virtual gaming metaverse with three main fractions - humans, aliens, and androids.
 Runs on Solana. `PC` `in development` `pre-alpha`